wcx0206/astro-dracula-blog/src/content/posts/Uses-std-cin-ignore-to-keep-the-user-typing-until-the-input-meets-the-requirements.md

 ---
-title: >-
-  Uses std::cin.ignore() to keep the user typing until the input meets the requirements
-tags:
-  - C & C++
+abbrlink: f96b3358
 categories:
 - CS
 - Languages
 - C & Cpp
-abbrlink: f96b3358
 date: 2023-03-25 20:12:40
+tags:
+- cpp
+- c
+- input-validation
+- std-cin
+title: Uses std::cin.ignore() to keep the user typing until the input meets the requirements
 ---

 I used to control users' input by making the input a string and process it later.
 But today, my friend posed this question to me: Can we control input without a char array or string class?